 Juli likened it to men who are used to eating cotton candy (which is an easy and arousing sexual image).
 But now they are now facing, “eating an apple” (the wife who is real and better for him in every way, but also takes more care).
 The apple doesn’t seem as sweet.
 Again, this is wrong behavior, but none-the-less, that’s what’s happening.

 There are also physical reasons for men rejecting their wives, but again, I highly recommend you listen to the interview.
 Julie is better at explaining these concepts than I am.
-I just couldn’t get all of the details that she discussed.
+I just couldn’t get all of the details that she discussed on the “headache syndrome.”
 I found them interesting, however.

 I was also able to find a Youtube interview with Juli Slattery and Linda Dillow (who I’ve respected through the years on what she shares on Intimate Issues).
 This interview tells a bit about their new ministry to women, which women may want to check out: